-Online Global brand management workshop with participants from 20 bases around the world
+Online Global brand management workshop with participants from

 With business

 Social contribution activities

 Komatsu recognizes that social contributions to the communities in which it conducts its business activities are an important corporate responsibility.
 Komatsu defines the social contribution activities as activities related to its three CSR themes that are not directly aimed at generating earnings.
 Based on this definition, we seek to contribute to society in a manner that leverages the strengths of our core business.